Types of Wrenches- Useful Guide

 British name- Open-ended Spanner

-These types of wrenches are dual-sided with either the same size or different sizes.
-Some Box-End wrenches may have the loops slightly lower or higher than the handle.
+These wrenches are dual-sided with either the same size or different sizes.
+Some box-end wrenches may have the loops slightly lower or higher than the handle.
 The main difference from the open- wrenches is box-ended wrench completely surrounds the nut you’re after.

 Features and Uses